avnyc/Shodan_Pull_Cobalt_Strike_Team_Servers/README.md

 I want to thank Salesforce for creating JARM.
 I want to thank this github page for their JARM list: https://github.com/carbonblack/active_c2_ioc_public/blob/main/cobaltstrike/JARM/jarm_cs_202107_uniq_sorted.txt.
 I want to thank Shodan for their data.
 The results are theirs.
-I am currently paying for the Freeancer API.
+I am currently paying for the Freelancer API.
 I don't have access to the higher tiers.

 This code will be revamped!
 This is NOT the final version.
 I plan on modifying results with the CN field.